 Calculate The Energy of The Capacitor

-Suppose, a small charge q is stored in the positive plate of the capacitor with respect to the battery voltage V and a small work done is dW.
+Suppose, a small charge q is stored in the positive plate of the capacitor as for the battery voltage V and a little work done is dW.

 Then considering the total charging time, we can write that,